What are the policies for using Special Collections?

 Special Collections welcomes anyone who wishes to consult our collections, enjoy an exhibit that may be on view, or simply stop in to see what we are about.
 Information about Special Collections material can be searched through ArchivesSpace or the library catalog, and many digitized images from our collections are searchable online.

-Doing Research in Special Collections
+Researching in Special Collections

 • All researchers must register and provide photo identification.
 Registration is required once per calendar year.
+Researchers must sign in and out daily.

-• All personal items such as backpacks, briefcases, purses, laptop cases, coats and other non-essential research items are to be stored in lockers or other designated areas in the reading room.
+• All personal items such as backpacks, briefcases, purses, laptop cases, coats, and other non-essential research items are to be stored in lockers or other designated areas in the reading room.

 • Items should not be marked on, folded, or altered in any way.